-Montoya & Monzingo, LLP, certified public accountants, serves as bookkeeper to the District, as well as to eleven other special districts.
+Bott & Douthitt, PLLC, certified public accountants, serves as bookkeeper to the District.
+Such firm serves as bookkeeper to 90 other special districts.

 Financial Advisor

 Public Finance Group LLC serves as the District's financial advisor (the "Financial Advisor").
 The Financial Advisor's fee for services rendered in connection with the issuance of the Bonds is based on the percentage of the Bonds actually issued, sold and delivered and, therefore, such fee is contingent upon the sale and delivery of the Bonds.